docker/docs/compose/transition.md

 ## Compose V1 end of life

 ### September 28th, 2021
+Compose V2 is the default development branch on GitHub.
-New features and bug fixes will only be considered in the V2 codebase (we may make some exceptions).
+New features and bug fixes will be considered in the V2 codebase.
+Legacy V1 codebase will only be considered for security issues and critical bug fixes.
 Users on Mac/Windows will be defaulted into Docker Compose V2, but can still opt out through the UI and the cli.

-Docker Compose V1 will only be maintained regarding security issues V2 branch on docker/compose repo becomes the default one

-### Dec 28th, 2021:
-V1 is marked as deprecated
-No other impacts to users than a strong signal to users

 ### March 28th, 2022:
+After a 6 months transition period, V1 is marked as deprecated No other impacts to users than a strong signal to users

+### End of Life
-End of security fixes
+Actual date to be defined based on community feedback and Compose V2 adoption End of security fixes
 No new contribution will be accepted to the V1 branch, even for security fixes.